Targeted immunization strategies: Network-based strategies

 A common approach for targeted immunization studies in scale-free networks focuses on targeting the highest degree nodes for immunization.
 These nodes are the most highly connected in the network, making them more likely to spread the contagion if infected.
 Immunizing this segment of the network can drastically reduce the impact of the disease on the network and requires the immunization of far fewer nodes compared to randomly selecting nodes.
 However, this strategy relies on knowing the global structure of the network, which may not always be practical.

 A recent centrality measure, Percolation Centrality, introduced by Piraveenan et al. is particularly useful in identifying nodes for vaccination based on the network topology.
 Unlike node degree which depends on topology alone, however, percolation centrality takes into account the topological importance of a node as well as its distance from infected nodes in deciding its overall importance.
 Piraveenan et al. has shown that percolation centrality-based vaccination is particularly effective when the proportion of people already infected is on the same order of magnitude as the number of people who could be vaccinated before the disease spreads much further.
 If infection spread is at its infancy, then ring-vaccination surrounding the source of infection is most effective, whereas if the proportion of people already infected is much higher than the number of people that could be vaccinated quickly, then vaccination will only help those who are vaccinated and herd immunity cannot be achieved.
 Percolation centrality-based vaccination is most effective in the critical scenario where the infection has already spread too far to be completely surrounded by ring-vaccination, yet not spread wide enough so that it cannot be contained by strategic vaccination.
 Nevertheless, Percolation Centrality also needs full network topology to be computed, and thus is more useful in higher levels of abstraction (for example, networks of townships rather than social networks of individuals), where the corresponding network topology can more readily be obtained.

 Increasing immunization coverage

 Millions of children worldwide do not receive all of the routine vaccinations as per their national schedule.
 As immunization is a powerful public health strategy for improving child survival, it is important to determine what strategies work best to increase coverage.
 A Cochrane review assessed the effectiveness of intervention strategies to boost and sustain high childhood immunization coverage in low- and middle-income countries.
-Fourteen trials were included but most of the evidence was of low quality.
+Forty-one trials were included but most of the evidence was of low quality.
 Providing parents and other community members with information on immunization, health education at facilities in combination with redesigned immunization reminder cards, regular immunization outreach with and without household incentives, home visits, and integration of immunization with other services may improve childhood immunization coverage in low-and middle-income countries.